tobych/django-feature-flipper/README.rst

 The middleware adds ``features``, a dict subclass, to each request::

   if request.features['search']:
 	 ...

 Management commands
 ===================

-- ``features``: List the features in the database, along with their status.
+- ``./manage.py features``: List the features in the database, along with their status.

-- ``addfeature``: Quickly adds a feature to the database, setting it to disabled.
+- ``./manage.py addfeature``: Adds a feature to the database, setting it to disabled.

 Good practice